“People need to be dazzled, not merely illuminated.”

 “Music is the main driving force in my life.
 It gives me insight into my own self and enables me to reach others in a profound and beautiful way.
-I have felt this power of music ever since I first came in contact with it as a child: at home, listening to my mother sing, and at church, singing liturgical music in harmony with the other churchgoers.
-Later on, after joining the Benedictine monastery in Sao Paulo, Brazil, I continued to feel this power over and over again, while singing Gregorian Chants, hearing the pipe organ and, of course, hearing the works of J.S.
+I have felt this power of music ever since I first came in contact with it as a child: at home, listening to classical music on the radio, and at church, singing liturgical music in harmony with the other churchgoers.
+Later on, after joining the Benedictine monastery in Sao Paulo, Brazil, I continued to feel this power over and over again, while singing Gregorian Chant, hearing the pipe organ and, of course, hearing the works of J.S.
 Bach for the first time.
 With every musical experience, I become more convinced of music’s unique and magical power to inspire and bring us closer together.”

 – Hiram Santos

-Hiram Santos, a Swiss-Brazilian artist, holds an M.A. in Church Music and Choir Conducting from the Zurich University of the Arts (Zürcher Hochschule der Künste), where he studied with Prof. Markus Utz, Prof. Beat Schäfer and Prof. Ernst Buscagne.
-Mr. Santos is currently the choir director the Kammerchor Herzogenbuchsee, Reformed Church Wangen bei Olten.
+Hiram Santos, holds an M.A. in Church Music and Choir Conducting from the Zurich University of the Arts (Zürcher Hochschule der Künste), where he studied with Prof. Markus Utz, Prof. Beat Schäfer and Prof. Ernst Buscagne.
+Mr. Santos is currently the choir director the Kammerchor Herzogenbuchsee, the choir of Reformed Church Wangen bei Olten and the choir of the Roman Catholic Church in Hägendorf- Rickenbach.

 Mr. Santos first had the opportunity to develop his interest in singing as a young novice and later as a junior monk at the Benedictine monastery in São Paulo, Brazil during daily Gregorian Chant practice.
 He went on to receive training in singing with Carolyn Finley in the USA and worked actively at the St. John’s Boys Choir in Minnesota, USA.
 After leaving the monastery, Mr. Santos moved to Europe for further music training.
 He studied singing with Sharon Weller and Scott Weir, historical bassoon with Donna Agrell and Lorenzo Alpert, as well as historical timpani with Philip Tarr and Dieter Dyk.
 Mr. Santos holds a specialized Diploma in Early Music (M.A. in Music Performance) from the Schola Cantorum Basiliensis (Musik-Akademie Basel) in Switzerland.